mo-rjr/outliner-exercise/README.md

 ```

 ## Please come prepared to discuss
-1. examples of grid inputs you'd want to put through the system to see how what lines come out
+1. examples of grid inputs you'd want to put through the system to see how it handled particular cases
-2. other things you'd want to check in the system
+2. what other checks you would want to carry out to verify the system is operating correctly (e.g. per the requirements above)